armorkys/currency-app/README.md

 # currency-app
-Webapp created for viewing currency ratios to EUR, currency history and currency calculations..
+Web-app created for viewing currency ratios to EUR, currency history and currency calculations..

 ## Project status:
-Finished
+Updating

 ## Technologies
 Project has to be compiled on java 11.